yoheimuta/mobile-videoplayer.js/README.md

 ```

 Insert the script.

-Give the container element id as 1st arg and is_debug flag to console log as 2nd arg.
+Pass `container element id` as 1st arg and `is_debug flag to console log` as 2nd arg.

 ```html
 <script src="mvplayer.min.js"></script>